Wards of Court (Other than Minors)

 93. Where a ward, upon recovery, wishes to be remitted to the management of his own affairs, he may apply informally to the Judge to be so remitted.
 The Judge, if satisfied by such evidence as he considers sufficient, that the ward is capable of managing his person, property and affairs generally, may make such order as he shall think the circumstances require and dismiss the matter out of lunacy.

-94. (1) Except as is hereinafter provided, service of notice of presentation of an originating petition as required by rules 8, 23 and 35 shall be effected by personal service by delivering to and leaving with the respondent a true copy of the petition, with the notice thereon indorsed, and at the same time showing him the attested copy indorsed with the appropriate notice.
+94. (1) Service of notice of presentation of an originating petition as required by rules 8, 23 and 35 shall be effected by personal service by delivering to and leaving with the respondent a true copy of the petition, with the notice thereon indorsed, and at the same time showing him the attested copy indorsed with the appropriate notice.
+The person serving such notice shall, at the same time, read to the respondent the contents of the petition served on him or her and explain its nature and implications.
 Save as is hereinafter provided, service of any other document upon a respondent or ward shall be effected by delivering it to the respondent personally.

-(3) The provisions of this rule as to substituted service shall not apply to the service of notice of an originating petition under section 68 or Section 103 of the Act unless the Judge otherwise directs.
+(2) The provisions of these Rules as to substituted service shall not apply unless the Judge otherwise directs.

-95. In every case an affidavit of service of such notice or document shall be filed with the Registrar stating particularly the time, place, and mode of service, and, where there has not been personal service, the grounds and reason why such personal service has not been effected, and the means by which service was effected in accordance with sub-rule 94(2).
+95. In every case, an affidavit of service of such notice or document shall be filed with the Registrar stating particularly the time, place, and mode of service, and include an averment in respect of the efforts made by the deponent to explain the nature and implications of the papers served on the respondent and set out any response of the respondent.
 Such affidavit shall be in the Form No 15.

 96. An application by any person in any matter for liberty to change solicitors shall be accompanied by an affidavit by such person showing the reason for the change.